 3.2.1 Field setup

 Sap flow will be measured in four mature American beech trees with similar diameters and four American beech saplings with similar diameters per each treatment plot, a total of 40 trees in the month of July 2017.
 In each of the trees, two 2.8 mm diameter holes that are 21 mm deep and 10 cm apart will be drilled for the sensor pair.
-The holes will be drill on the south-facing side of the tree at breast height (Figure 1).
-A 12 V marine battery will be connected to the data logger that is connected to the four trees in each treatment plot.
-Temperature differences between the probes will be recorded every 30 seconds and an average is produced every 15 minutes.
-Since weather conditions can affect the rate of sap flow, photosynthetically active radiation (PAR) data will be used from an eddy flux tower monitored by a nearby NEON site.
-Seven days of data will be collected at each plot and for each tree type.
+The holes will be drilled on the south-facing side of the tree at breast height (Figure 1).
+Twelve-volt marine batteries will be be used to power the data loggers and heat the reference probe in each sensor pair.
+Temperature differences between the probes will be recorded every 30 seconds and an average recorded every 15 minutes.
+Since weather conditions also affect the rate of sap flow, photosynthetically active radiation (PAR), wind speed, air temperature and relative humidity data will be used from an eddy flux tower monitored by a nearby NEON site.
+Data will be recorded concurrently on all trees and plots for a seven-day period.
 The temperature differential data will be converted to sap flow using a Baseliner.

 3.3.
 Statistical Analyses